williaz/TechRefresher/AWS.md

   - trigger action designated in web ACL
 - WAF resources can be managed with API, propaged globally in 1m
 - 1 minute metrixs are availabe in CloudWatch

+#### Amazon MQ
+- standard API
+- If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.

 #### SQS
 - CAP
 - mesage queue: a form of asynchronous service to service communication
 - MQ provides a buffer to temp store message and endpoints
 - redundant across AZ in each region
+- messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.
 - message retained up to 14d, max size 256k
 - types:
   - standard